hashicorp/nomad/website/source/guides/operations/reference-architecture.html.md

 ## <a name="ra"></a>Reference Architecture

 A Nomad cluster typically comprises three or five servers (but no more than seven) and a number of client agents.
-A cluster can be deployed in a single physical datacenter or it can span multiple datacenters/regions.
-There is an important distinction to make in that Nomad divides infrastructure into regions, which are served by one Nomad server cluster, but can manage multiple datacenters.
+Nomad differs slightly from Consul in that it divides infrastruture into regions which are served by one Nomad server cluster, but can manage multiple datacenters or availability zones.
 For example, a _US Region_ can include datacenters _us-east-1_ and _us-west-2_.

-In a Nomad multi-datacenter/multi-region architecture, communication happens via [WAN gossip](/docs/internals/gossip.html).
+In a Nomad multi-region architecture, communication happens via [WAN gossip](/docs/internals/gossip.html).
 Additionally, Nomad can integrate easily with Consul to provide features such as automatic clustering, service discovery, and dynamic configurations.
 Thus we recommend you use Consul in your Nomad deployment to simplify the deployment.

-In cloud environments, a single datacenter may be deployed across multiple availability zones.
+In cloud environments, a single cluster may be deployed across multiple availability zones.
 For example, in AWS each Nomad server can be deployed to an associated EC2 instance, and those EC2 instances distributed across multiple AZs.
 Similarly, Nomad server clusters can be deployed to multiple cloud regions to allow for region level HA scenarios.

 For more information on Nomad server cluster design, see the [cluster requirements documentation](/guides/operations/requirements.html).